kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS_Ads.md

 PlayKitManager.sharedInstance.registerPlugin(IMAPlugin.self)
 ```

-## Configure the Kaltura Video Player to use the IMA Plugin
+## Configure the Kaltura Video Player to Use the IMA Plugin

 To configure the player to use IMA Plugin, add the following configuration to your `PlayerConfig` file as follows: